bluekitchen/btstack/port/wiced/readme.md

 The port uses the generated WIFI address plus 1 as Bluetooth MAC address.

-The examples that implement a BLE Peripheral/provide a GATT Server use the GATT DB in the .gatt file.
+The examples that implement a BLE Peripheral/provide a GATT Server that uses the GATT DB in the .gatt file.
 After modifying the .gatt file, please run ./update_gatt_db.sh in the apps/btstack/$(EXAMPLE) folder.